XanderStrike/goplaxt/README.md

 **Notice** I will not be doing any more development on this project as Trakt now has [official support](https://blog.trakt.tv/plex-scrobbler-52db9b016ead) for Plex Webhooks.
 I'm using em, you should too.

-This tool should continue to work if you're not willing to pay for Trakt VIP, and I'll continue merging PRs, but don't expect your issues to be answered.

 # Plaxt